 FXOpen

-A double top is a popular technical analysis tool that allows traders to forecast a trend reversal.
-It’s one of the most common patterns and it can be easily found in any timeframe of any asset.
+A double top is a popular technical analysis pattern that usually appears before a reversal in an uptrend.
+It’s one of the most common patterns and it can be found on any timeframe of any asset.
 Still, some traders confuse its signals.
-This FXOpen article will guide you through the fundamental trading rules of this formation.
+In this FXOpen article, we will explore how to spot the double top formation on a price chart and use it to build your own trading strategy.

 What Is a Double Top Pattern?

 Another common question is, “What does double top mean in stocks?”
-Regardless of the market, the double top pattern forecasts a trend reversal.
-You can find this formation when trading stocks, commodities, cryptocurrencies*, and forex.
+Regardless of the market, the double top appears before a trend reversal.
+You can find this formation when trading currencies, stocks, commodities, and cryptocurrencies*.

 What Does a Double Top Indicate?

-Understanding pattern psychology may help you learn how to spot it on a price chart.
+Understanding a pattern's psychology may help you learn how to spot it on a price chart and read its signals.
 As a double top is a bearish formation, it occurs only in an upward trend.
 The first high indicates that the trend is in place.
 However, the second high, which appears at the same level, shows that bulls don't have the strength to push the price up further.
 Therefore, traders expect an end to the uptrend.

-The pattern's entry and exit rules are relatively simple.
+The double top pattern's entry and exit rules are relatively simple.
 Although they may vary depending on the timeframe you use or the trading approach you implement, the standard points can be considered fundamental.

 Entry

 There are several options that traders can consider before entering the market.
-They can sell just after the breakout occurs; this is at the double top breakout candlestick.
-They can wait for the candle to close.
+They can sell just after the breakout occurs; this is at the double top’s breakout candlestick, so usually, they wait for the candle to close.
 Additionally, they can wait for at least two candles to be formed in the breakout direction.

 The choice depends on the timeframe and the risk approach.
-It’s risky to enter the market as soon as the breakout occurs because the price may turn around.
+It’s risky to enter the market as soon as the breakout occurs because of a fakeout, the situation when the price turns around after the breakout and continues to move in the same direction.
 The chances the breakout is valid increase when the candle closes below the neckline.
 If the timeframe is high, traders can even wait for the price to form a few candles.
 However, measuring the take-profit target and considering trading volumes is vital.

 Take Profit

-A take-profit level is determined by measuring the distance between the tops and the neckline.
-The theory says the price will go the distance equal to the difference between the neckline and the tops.
+A take-profit level is typically determined by measuring the distance between the tops and the neckline.
+The theory states that the price will go the distance equal to the height between the neckline and the tops.

 Stop Loss

-A stop-loss level can be calculated using the risk/reward ratio.
-The ratio is determined by considering the current market conditions, but it should be at least half the take-profit target.
-Additionally, it should always be placed above the neckline.
+A stop-loss level is typically calculated using the risk/reward ratio.
+The ratio is determined by considering the current market conditions, but most traders believe that it should be at least a third of the take-profit target.
+Additionally, the common rules state that it should always be placed above the neckline.

 This means that the neckline will turn into a resistance level after the breakout.
 A rise above it will signal either a market consolidation or a continuation of an uptrend.